Shunxing-Fan/Shunxing-Fan.github.io/_pages/about.md

   - /about.html
 ---

-I am a master student of Machine Learning at [Mohamed bin Zayed University of Artificial Intelligence (MBZUAI)](https://mbzuai.ac.ae/), supervised by [Prof. Kun Zhang](https://www.andrew.cmu.edu/user/kunz1/).
+My full name is Shunxing Fan, pronounced like "Soon-Sing Fan" in English, or you can just call me "Fan".I am a master student of Machine Learning at [Mohamed bin Zayed University of Artificial Intelligence (MBZUAI)](https://mbzuai.ac.ae/), supervised by [Prof. Kun Zhang](https://www.andrew.cmu.edu/user/kunz1/).
 Before that, I received my bachelor's degree in Statistics from [Huazhong University of Science and Technology (HUST)](https://english.hust.edu.cn/).

 Research Interests
 ======